Election 2019 under the microscope with Melanie Verwoerd

 Kieno Kammies speaks to Melanie Verwoerd about the build-up to the general elections which will be taking place on May 8th 2019.
-This is the first of a weekly discussion she will be having with Kieno, looking at various aspects and dynamics of the election process.
+This week the focus is on coalition politics and which parties may cosy up to each other after the results are in.

 Election 2019 under the microscope with Melanie Verwoerd